Visit 11 Majestic Castles That Are Hidden Throughout Ohio

 Believe it or not, Ohio has several small castles for travelers and road trip enthusiasts to explore.
 While it’s not fair to compare them to castles of Ireland or France, it’s fair to say these destinations are worth checking out for anyone who’s into uncovering the unexpected and taking selfies with Medieval suits of armor.
 The next time you’re looking for some castles in Ohio to visit or you feel like uncovering some hidden gems in Ohio, consider taking a road trip to these fun and historic sites.
 The following are 11 of the best Ohio castles that you can visit, tour, stay overnight in, or at least view from a distance.

-Grab your fiends and take a a few days to road trip a “Castles of Ohio Tour.”
+Grab your friends and take a few days exploring these castles in Ohio to visit.
 They’ll be grateful and you’ll get some pretty cool pictures out of it.
 (Of course, feel free to leave that last one out—unless you’d like to “save the best for last” and pull one over on them.
 That could be fun.)

-Did you enjoy this article?
+Did you enjoy this article about Ohio castles?
 Get much more by “Liking” our Only In Ohio Facebook Page!

 OnlyInYourState may earn compensation through affiliate links in this article.

 Castles In Ohio To Visit

 Are there any unique castles in Ohio?